10 Tips for Hiking the Inca Trail to Machu Picchu

 • Give your body time to adapt: Stay at least from two to three days in Cusco before hiking the Inca Trail.
 It is highly recommended to acclimate your body to the altitude and your lungs to the thin air

 • Take a break: Try not to spend too much energy on your first day.
-A gentle tour around Cusco is the perfect way to get started.
+A gentle City Tour Cusco is the perfect way to get started.

 • Medical advice: Talk with your doctor before the trip about altitude sickness medication, such as Acetazolamide/Diamox, and check that your vaccines, including Typhoid and Hepatitis A, are up to date.